Entrepreneurs instead of employees

-- Thomas Edison, for example, developed from a Schumpeter to a David and then to a Goliath when he invented the light bulb and eventually founded General Electric.
-Mark Zuckerberg started as a Schumpeter in his student home at Harvard University when he was working on Facebook.
-He became a David when he expanded Facebook to other college locations.
-And when he expanded all over the world, he became a Goliath.
-Elon Musk developed from a Schumpeter to a David and then to the Goliath when his company SpaceX competed with NASA.
-Then Elon, with his company Tesla, turned to automotive giants like General Motors when he made electric cars sporty and sexy.
+- Thomas Edison, for example, went from a Schumpeter to a David and then a Goliath when he invented the light bulb and eventually founded General Electric.
+Mark Zuckerberg started out as a Schumpeter in his dorm at Harvard University when he was at Facebook worked.
+He became a David when he facedebook expanded to other college locations.
+And as he expanded all over the world, he became a Goliath.
+Elon Musk went from a Schumpeter to a David and then a Goliath when his company SpaceX competed with NASA.
+Then Elon with his company Tesla turned to automotive giants like General Motors when making electric cars sporty and sexy.

 You don't have to be David or Goliath to change the world.
 Schumpeters can also change the world by acting like trim tabs on an airplane.

 Bad advice is expensive